Route-and-Reason: Scaling Large Language Model Reasoning with Reinforced Model Router: Supplementary Experiment Results

 \subsection{Performance Improvement of Task Decomposer}

-To measure how the 2 stages of SFT and RL training have augmented the ability of task decomposer, we test 100 tasks on each benchmark and design 2 metrics for evaluation: \textit{C}\textsubscript{\textit{d}} and the comprehensive \textit{Score}.
-These 2 metrics have already been defined in~\ref{sec:task_decomposer}.
-The \textit{C}\textsubscript{\textit{d}} is calculated as the accuracy of the final answer obtained by allocating all the subtasks generated from current checkpoint to Llama3-8B.
-The \textit{Score} is calculated following the equation~\ref{eq:score}.
-The comparison of the base model and our training checkpoint are shown in Table~\ref{tbl:decom}.
-Generally the SFT and RL method have achieved on average 27\% increase in \textit{C}\textsubscript{\textit{d}} and 6\% decrease in \textit{Score}.
-Through all benchmarks, SFT method shows improvement in both metrics.
-RL method is comparatively slightly unstable but still reaches an overall improvement in performance.
-The instability of the RL training process may attribute to slight insufficiency on the design of reward function.
+To evaluate how the two stages of SFT and RL training have improved the task decomposer, we test 100 tasks on four benchmark (one from each category) and report results using two global metrics: \textit{C}\textsubscript{\textit{d}} and the comprehensive \textit{Score} (defined in Section~\ref{sec:task_decomposer}).
+The \textit{C}\textsubscript{\textit{d}} is calculated as the accuracy of the final answer obtained by allocating all subtasks generated from the current checkpoint to Llama3-8B, while the \textit{Score} is computed following Equation~\ref{eq:decomposescore}.
+The comparison between the base model and our trained checkpoints is shown in Table~\ref{tbl:decom}.
+On average, SFT and RL jointly yield a $27\%$ increase in \textit{C}\textsubscript{\textit{d}} and a $6\%$ reduction in \textit{Score}.
+Across all benchmarks, SFT provides consistent improvements, while RL exhibits mild instability but still contributes overall gains.
+We attribute this instability to potential insufficiencies in the reward function design.

+Beyond these global metrics, we further analyze decomposition quality on three finer-grained dimensions: \textit{Conciseness}, \textit{Practicality}, and \textit{Coherence}.
+These dimensions are operationalized as follows: \textit{Conciseness}: measured by the number of subtasks generated. \textit{Practicality}: measured by the token cost required for reasoning. \textit{Coherence}: measured by the proportion of logically incoherent subtask pairs (as described in Section~\ref{sec:task_decomposer}).

+Fewer subtasks are generally preferred, as they directly reduce API cost and latency.
+An excessive number of subtasks may cause redundancy and confusion.
+Token consumption is ideally lower, since concise answers are desirable, though moderately longer reasoning chains may yield more thorough inference.
+For coherence, a smaller value is better, indicating stronger logical consistency among subtasks.
+As shown in Table~\ref{tab:decomposition_quality}, our multi-stage training significantly improves decomposition quality across these dimensions, further validating the effectiveness of our approach.